Skip to content

 Trazodone Sexual Side Effects Overview

 It is important to note that not everyone who takes Trazodone will experience these Trazodone sexual side effects, and some people may experience different or no side effects at all.
-It is also possible for some Trazodone’s side effects sexually affecting performance to improve over time or with a dosage adjustment.
+It is also possible for some of Trazodone’s side effects sexually affecting performance to improve over time or with a dosage adjustment.

-It is important to always take medications as prescribed and not to stop taking trazodone or any other medication without consulting with a healthcare provider.
+Always take medications as prescribed.
+Do not stop taking Trazodone or any other medication without consulting a healthcare provider.

 What are Trazodone Male Side Effects?

-Affects of Trazodone Side Effects Sexually Male include the following:
+Effects of Trazodone Side Effects Sexually Male include the following:

 Other Trazodone males side effects include: